 The other is their 48064, Do.335B-4 w/ Extended 'Heinkel' Wing Tips set.
 While designed to create a B-4 reconnaissance version it will also work for the B-8 as well.
 It consists of two wing tip extensions, two drop tanks, two inserts to blank off the wing guns and camera ports.
 For the B-8 variant only the wing tips will be needed so the rest of the pieces can go into your spare parts box.
 The parts like the other set are molded in tan resin, are nicely molded and exhibited no pin holes that will show and no short shots.
 See photo below for this set.

 Since none of these were actually built you are on your for decals.
 The markings provided with the B-2 can be used for the national markings and stenciling.

 Other than the Eduard Photoetch mentioned in the A-0 review and an Eduard mask set no other after market items are planned for my version.

-and and feature excellent fit and detail.
-The conversion sets are of
+and feature excellent fit and detail.
+The conversion sets are of high

-and will allow you to build yet another version of this interesting
+quality and will allow you to build yet another version of this

 Links to kit build or reviews